 We are party to a \$30 million, one-year revolving credit facility with Bank of America (the "Chinese Credit Facility-BOA") that is currently subject to review on a periodic basis with no specific expiration period.
-Borrowings under our Chinese Credit Facility - BOA generally bear interest at a rate based on People's Bank of China benchmark, including certain adjustments which may be made in accordance with market conditions at the time of borrowing.
-As of December 31, 2018 and 2017, there were no outstanding borrowings under our Chinese Credit Facility-BOA.
+This credit facility generally bears interest at a rate based on the People's Bank of China benchmark, including certain adjustments, which may be made in accordance with market conditions at the time of borrowing.
+As of both December 31, 2019 and 2018, there were no outstanding borrowings under this credit facility.